reduxframework/docs/docs/configuration/global_arguments.md

 ## flyout_submenus
 **Default** `true`

-Enabled or disables the flyout submenus for submenus on the option panel.
+Enables or disables the flyout submenus for submenus on the option panel.

 ## font_display
 **Default**: `swap`